 Contributors: Abdullatif Khalid Abduljaleel, Tobias Aldape, Khaled Allen, Isabel Anaya, Sebastian Bozlee, Brendan Heaney, Steven Hristopoulos, Ang Li, Theodore Lincke, Josiah Martinez, Willem Mirkovich, Liam Mulhall, Katherine Stange, Daniel H. Taylor and Glen Whitney.

 This project is being put together under the leadership of Katherine E. Stange with the help of a large team of contributors, including undergraduates at via the Experimental Mathematics Lab at CU Boulder.
 This project wouldn’t be possible without the incredible skills and ideas of many people.
-We also thank ICERM for the support to work on this project during the Fall 2019 special semester on Illustrating Mathematics.
-We also owe a debt of gratitude to all the makers on the internet who have created stunning and interesting visualizations, many of which inspired these.
+We also thank ICERM for the support to work on this project during the Fall 2019 special semester on Illustrating Mathematics, and NSF for their support.
+We also owe a debt of gratitude to all the makers on the internet who have created stunning and interesting visualizations, many of which inspired this project.

 The website is not yet available for public use.
 However, you can click below on some of the visualizers (often running on built-in sequences in these instances), to see proof-of-concept ideas for some of the visualization tools.
 These are works in progress!